 Decision Theory shows people are more averse to losing something or missing out on it, as compared to acquiring something.
 Fear of failure is dominant in humans, so is the fear of losing.
-If you show them they that they will miss out on something soon, if they do not take a quick action, it leads to conversions.
+If you show them that they will miss out on something soon, if they do not take quick action, it leads to conversions.

 - Try Before You Buy

 ‘Try Before You Buy’ is the trick which brings the end user into confidence.
-He might think thrice before filling in the details for actually making a purchase, but for free trial, nobody really cares.
+He might think thrice before filling in the details for actually making a purchase, but for a free trial, nobody really cares.

 - Social Proof